Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

  We used python script [parse_kraken.py](/scripts/parse_kraken.py) to extract the propotion of reads covered by *B.anthracis*, *B. cereus* group and other bacteria species respectively in the different samples.

  The version of Kraken used for the analysis is version 0.10.4-beta and the Kraken database ran against is the Bacteria db.
- MATTHEW - can you run on the cotrols with 0, 0.01x, 0.05x and 0.1x)

 ###### *B.cereus* FASTQ species distribution*
  ![B. cereus](/results/kracken/anthracis-control/cereus.png "B.cereus")